-The CETF's strategic focus is on strengthening civic engagement that demands greater transparency and public involvement.
-CETF aims to cultivate a more robust civic sector-one that is sustainable, independent, and able to act as both a corrective force and a collaborative partner to institutions, while defending civic rights and freedoms and playing a leading role in societal development.
+The CETF's strategic focus is on strengthening civic engagement that demands greater transparency and public involvement, the CETF aims to cultivate a more robust civic sector-one that is sustainable, independent, and able to act as both a corrective force and a collaborative partner to institutions, while defending civic rights and freedoms and playing a leading role in societal development.

-3. Management of Natural Resources and Biodiversity Lighthouse Project
+3. Civic Education Lighthouse Project